ashrobo/GoogleWearAlert/README.md

 ```

+Consecutive calls will result in the alerts being queued and presented after the previous one has been dismissed.

+Set canBeDismissedByUser to true to allow the user to tap to dismiss the alert.

 The following properties can be set:

 * **viewController**: The view controller to show the notification in.
 This might be the navigation controller.